EmmaLeonardi/report-DB/README.md

 # report-DB

-This repository tracks the .tez files of the DB assignment's report.
+This repository tracks the .tex files of the DB assignment's report.